Hyperbaric oxygen (HBO) treatment

 Near the end of the treatment, the pressure in the chamber is slowly lowered.
-You may feel popping in your ears during this time.
-As the chamber decompresses it will begin to feel cooler.
+You may feel your ears popping.
+As the chamber decompresses, it will start to feel cooler.
 After the decompression phase you can leave the chamber.

 HBO treatment is very safe and does not cause many side effects.
 They are usually minor and do not last long.
-If you notice any other problems that you think may be caused by the treatment, speak to your nurse or doctor.
+If you think you may have other side effects, speak to your nurse or doctor at the treatment centre.

-This can occur after having several treatments.
-It is caused by the development of short sightedness (myopia).
-It usually comes on gradually and then gets better slowly when treatment ends.
-Using glasses or changing your prescription for a short time may help, but the blurred vision only lasts a few weeks at most.
+This can happen after several treatments.
+HBO treatment can cause temporary short sightedness (myopia).
+This usually develops gradually and then gets better slowly when treatment ends.
+Using glasses or changing your prescription for a short time may help.
+But blurred vision usually only lasts a few weeks.

 Some people feel light-headed after treatment.
 This only lasts for a few minutes.

-Tiredness is a side effect that can be more of a problem if you have treatment more than once a day.
-The effect usually wears off after a few days once the treatment sessions are finished.
+You are more likely to feel tired if you have more than one session of HBO treatment in a day.
+The effect usually wears off a few days after the treatment sessions are finished.

-The change in pressure may cause discomfort if you have congested sinuses, leading to headaches or facial pain.
-Usually this can be controlled with decongestant medicine, but sometimes HBO therapy needs to be stopped.
+The change in pressure may cause discomfort if you have congested sinuses.
+This can cause headaches or facial pain.
+Decongestant medicine can help control this.
+But sometimes the session of HBO treatment needs to be stopped.

 Effects on the lungs

-Very rarely HBO treatment can damage the lungs.
-This usually only happens if HBO is given over a long period of time.
+Very rarely, HBO treatment can affect the lungs.
+This usually only happens if HBO treatment is given over a long period of time.
 It is rare if you have had HBO treatment to help with the effects of cancer treatment.
 This is because the air pressures used are not high enough to affect the lungs in most people.

-Doctors think HBO treatment may be helpful when used alongside some cancer treatments.
-Research is trying to find out if HBO can:
+Doctors think HBO treatment may be helpful when used with some cancer treatments.
+Research is trying to find out if HBO treatment can:

-- help reduce the growth of some types of cancer when used in combination with radiotherapy
+- reduce the growth of some types of cancer when used in combination with radiotherapy

 - improve the effects of chemotherapy.

 Cancer specialists use clinical trials to assess new treatments.
-Before any trial is allowed to take place, an ethics committee must approve it and agree that the trial is in the interest of the patients.
+Before a trial can start, an ethics committee must check it and agree that the trial is in the interest of patients.

 You may be asked to take part in a clinical trial.
-Your doctor will discuss the treatment with you so that you have a full understanding of the trial and what it involves.
+Your doctor will discuss the treatment with you so that you understand what is involved.
 You may decide not to take part, or to withdraw from a trial at any stage.
 Your cancer doctor and specialist nurse will respect your decision.
 You do not have to give a reason for not taking part.
 Your decision will not change your care.
 Your cancer doctor will give you the standard treatment for the type and stage of cancer you have.